 - Self-hosted private app management: IT admins can configure and publish self-hosted private apps.
 Unlike Google-hosted private apps, the APKs / AABs are not hosted by Google Play.
-Instead, the Applivery help IT admins host APKs in Applivery serves, and helps protects self-hosted apps by ensuring they can only be installed when authorized by managed Google Play.
+Instead, the Applivery helps IT admins host APKs in Applivery serves, and helps protect self-hosted apps by ensuring they can only be installed when authorized by managed Google Play.
 You can read more here.

 - Web app management: IT admins can create and distribute web apps in the Applivery MDM console.

-- Runtime permission grant state management: After setting a default runtime permission policy, IT admins can silently set responses for specific permissions from any work app built on API 23 or above.
+- Runtime permission grant state management: After setting a default runtime permission policy, IT admins can silently set responses for specific permissions from any working app built on API 23 or above.

 - Advanced WiFi management: IT admins can lock down WiFi configurations on managed devices, to prevent users from creating new configurations or modifying corporate configurations.
 Users cannot modify any Wi-Fi configurations.